 Shahbaz Traditional Hotel

-Guests can order traditional sweets and witness their cooking process of foods specific to this city.
-Homemade and local meals are prepared by request.
+Guests can order traditional sweets and witness the cooking process of foods specific to this city.
+Homemade and local meals are prepared by request in Shahbaz Hotel.

 The premise consists of five rooms with different capacities.